Patriots vs. Seahawks score prediction: Model projects exact score for Big Game

-Seahawks vs. Patriots score prediction, picks: Exact score for Big Game pays 150-1 on best NFL betting apps
+Seahawks vs. Patriots score prediction, picks: Exact score for Big Game pays 150-1 on top NFL betting apps

 The SportsLine Projection Model predicts the exact score for Patriots vs. Seahawks in the Big Game that pays up to 150-1 at top online sportsbooks